thr12345/story-translator/README.md

 # story-translate

 Translate downloaded, illustrated stories (HTML, Markdown, or EPUB) into another language using OpenRouter while preserving images.
 The pipeline normalizes everything to Markdown (LLM-friendly), translates, and then outputs either Markdown (default) or epub2.
 Optionally converts local images to WebP (quality 90) to reduce size.

-## Features (Per Spec)
+## Features

 - Input formats: `.html`, `.md`, `.epub`
 - Output formats: Markdown (default) or `epub2`